Table of Contents

 - Streamlining collaboration with prospects and leads during negotiations.

-Prospects also make changes to contracts during negotiations, and may need to request their own internal approvals.
+Prospects also make changes to contracts during negotiations and may need to request their own internal approvals.
 It is a challenge to ensure communication is clear and fluid so it does not get in the way of moving the deal forward.

 If these contract management challenges are not handled properly, they can cause problems by significantly increasing the administrative burden within organizations, and by extension, on revenue.
 Research shows 42% of companies experience revenue leakage, a direct result of their inability to streamline their internal processes to meet these challenges.

-Contract Management & the Sales Cycle
+Contract Management and the Sales Cycle

 Companies must also understand that one of the main sources of revenue leakage in the contract management lifecycle is actually bottlenecks and inefficiencies at other points in the sales cycle.
 In fact, executive leadership teams looking to eliminate revenue leakage in CLM processes should begin by evaluating their sales quote and proposal generation process.

 Sales teams that use manual quoting processes cannot avoid CLM revenue leakage.
-The amount of time wasted when reps are forced to look through pricing and product documentation, and request discount approval, is significant.
+The amount of time wasted when reps are forced to look through pricing and product documentation, and request discount approval is significant.
 Opportunities for upselling and cross-selling bundles are frequently missed.
 And sometimes, the final quote isn’t even accurate and reps must spend time making revisions even as the process progresses to the sales proposal stage.

 When the quote is finalized and the deal enters the contract management phase, Legal must generate a sales proposal with contract terms and conditions that reflect current policy throughout the negotiation period.
 Maintaining accuracy and version control as requests for changes are made and approved creates a heavy administrative burden that produces additional revenue leakage.